Factions in the Republican Party (United States): Moderates

-Secretary of State Colin Powell was one of the highest-ranking moderate Republicans in recent history, and left the party in January 2021 following the storming of the United States Capitol.
+Secretary of State Colin Powell was one of the highest-ranking moderate Republicans in recent history, and left the party in January 2021 following the January 6 United States Capitol attack.

 Moderate Republicans tend to be conservative-to-moderate on fiscal issues and moderate-to-liberal on social issues, and usually represent swing states or blue states.
 Moderate Republican voters are typically highly educated, affluent, socially moderate or liberal and often part of the Never Trump movement.
 Ideologically, such Republicans resemble the conservative liberals of Europe.

 While they sometimes share the economic views of other Republicans (i.e. lower taxes, deregulation, and welfare reform), moderate Republicans differ in that some support affirmative action, LGBT rights and same-sex marriage, legal access to and even public funding for abortion, gun control laws, more environmental regulation and action on climate change, fewer restrictions on immigration and a path to citizenship for illegal immigrants, and embryonic stem cell research.
 In the 21st century, some former Republican moderates have switched to the Democratic Party.

-Prominent 21st century moderate Republicans include Senators John McCain of Arizona, Lisa Murkowski of Alaska and Susan Collins of Maine and several current or former governors of northeastern states, such as Charlie Baker of Massachusetts and Phil Scott of Vermont.
+Prominent 21st century moderate Republicans include Senators Lisa Murkowski of Alaska and Susan Collins of Maine and several current or former governors of northeastern states, such as Charlie Baker of Massachusetts, Larry Hogan of Maryland, and Phil Scott of Vermont.
 Another moderate Republican is incumbent governor of Nevada Joe Lombardo, who was previously the Sheriff of Clark County.
 Moderate Republican Representatives include Brian Fitzpatrick, Mike Lawler, and David Valadao.

 One of the most high-ranking moderate Republicans in recent history was Colin Powell as Secretary of State in the first term of the George W. Bush administration (Powell left the Republican Party in January 2021 following the 2021 storming of the United States Capitol, and had endorsed every Democrat for president in the general election since 2008).

 The Republican Governance Group is a caucus of moderate Republicans within the House of Representatives.